Kali Exploitation with Metasploit

 Summary

-In this lab, you have learned the fundamental steps of penetration testing using Kali Linux and the Metasploit Framework within a controlled environment on the LabEx VM.
-You started by launching Metasploit, searched for and selected an exploit, configured a reverse shell payload, executed the exploit, and set up a Meterpreter payload with a listener for post-exploitation simulation.
-These steps provided a practical introduction to identifying vulnerabilities, preparing payloads, and understanding the exploitation process.
-By following this structured approach in the Kali Linux container's shell, you gained hands-on experience with essential cybersecurity tools and techniques.
+In this lab, you have learned the fundamental steps of penetration testing using Kali Linux and the Metasploit Framework.
+You started by launching Metasploit, searched for and selected an exploit, configured both the exploit and a reverse shell payload, and executed the attack in a simulated environment.
+You also learned how to set up a standalone listener for an advanced Meterpreter payload.
+These steps provide a practical introduction to the core workflow of identifying vulnerabilities, preparing payloads, and understanding the exploitation process.
+By following this structured approach, you have gained hands-on experience with essential cybersecurity tools and techniques.